schalterDev/hochzeit-website/README.md

 - Bootstrap and depended javascript frameworks like jquery.
 (Client)
 - Babel.js for ES6 compile
 - Sass for CSS
-- Pug for HTML template

-Also, this project is supporting hot reload and include **eslint**
+Also, this project is supporting hot reload

 ## License
 This project is under the MIT license.